syncfusion-content/winui-docs/winui/radialgauge/needle-pointer.md

 **Tail length in pixel**

-The `TailLengthUnit` is set to logical pixel, the logical pixel value will be set to the `TailLength`.
+If the `TailLengthUnit` is set as logical pixel, then the tail will be rendered based on the provided logical pixel value in `TailLength`.

 {% tabs %}